 Allergy to grass, weed or tree pollens:

-- Encourage your cat to stay indoors when the pollen count is high or grass is being
+• Encourage your cat to stay indoors when the pollen count is high or grass is being cut.

 Allergy to house dust mites or storage mites:

-- Regularly wash your cat’s fabric toys at hot temperatures, or alternatively freeze them for 24 hours and then wash them at a lower setting.
+• Regularly wash your cat’s fabric toys and bedding at hot temperatures (if possible), or alternatively freeze them for 24 hours and then wash them at a lower setting.

-- Don’t allow your cat to sleep in your bedroom, especially on your bed – your pillows, duvet and mattress are a hot spot for dust mites!
+• Don’t allow your cat to sleep in your bedroom, especially on your bed – your pillows, duvet and mattress are all hot spots for dust mites!